Lower Keys Marsh Rabbit Facts

 - Phylum: Chordata

 - Class: Mammalia

 - Genus: Sylvilagus

 Lower Keys Marsh Rabbit Distribution, Habitat, and Ecology

-The wonderful Lower Keys Marsh Rabbit, as the name indicates, inhabits the Florida Keys, in the United States, in North America.
-Yet sadly, it now finds itself limited to an extremely tiny portion of the area.
+The wonderful Lower Keys Marsh Rabbit apparently never had a large range to begin with.
+As the name indicates, the seemingly fragile animal inhabits the Florida Keys, in the United States, in North America.
+Yet sadly, the beautiful small creature now finds itself limited to an extremely tiny portion of the area.